Web platform's hidden gems - Device Orientation API

 In the previous blog post, I explained the Gamepad API, using which developers can connect gamepads and similar input devices to the browser and use them in their gaming applications.
 Feel free to read through it and try it out if you'd like. 🙂

-This is the third blog post of the series and in this post, I'll be talking about the Device Orientation API.
+This is the second blog post of the series and in this post, I'll be talking about the Device Orientation API.

 Just a disclaimer though, this API is in very early stages and may undergo major changes in terms of implementation and usage.